wnchan/tp/docs/DeveloperGuide.md

 1. Student requests to delete the app by typing “exit”.
 2. StudentConnect displays the goodbye message.
 3. StudentConnect closes.

    Use case ends.

+**Use Case: Checking valid group formations**

+**MSS**

+1. Student requests to see requirement list by typing “help”.
+2. StudentConnect displays the help message, along with the requirement message.

+   Use case ends.